chriswebb/csBCrypt/README.md

 ## Testing

-NUnit regression tests are available in in TestBCrypt.cs
+NUnit regression tests are available in TestBCrypt.cs

 ## References